Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 6 - Review Questions and Problems.md

 ## Exercise 1 (R2)
 If all the links on the Internet were to provide reliable delivery service, would the TCP reliable delivery service be redundant?
 Why or why not?

+No due to congestion the packets could still be reordered which could cause problems.

+- **Packet Ordering:** Even if all links reliably delivered packets, they might not necessarily deliver them in the same order they were sent.
+TCP handles reordering by numbering packets and reassembling them in the correct order at the destination.

+- **Congestion Control:** Reliable links do not necessarily handle congestion control.
+Without TCP's congestion control mechanisms (like slow start and congestion avoidance), networks could easily become overloaded, leading to severe performance degradation.

+- **Flow Control:** TCP also manages flow control to ensure that the sender does not overwhelm the receiver's buffer capacity.
 ---

 ## Exercise 2 (R10)